2018 14

 Les Forts de Latour 2013 86p

 Tasted twice last time in April 2019.
 Not consistent notes.
-Powerful, meaty and chewy, new oak upfront, strong backbone, splendid depth and length.
+Powerful, meaty, and chewy, with new oak up front, a strong backbone, and splendid depth and length.
 Good for the vintage.
 That was in April 2014.
-Tasted in April 2019, it showed the problems with this vintage and was kind of jammy and lacked freshness and ripeness.
-85p.
+Tasted in April 2019, it showed the problems with this vintage: it was jammy, lacking freshness and ripeness.

 Les Forts de Latour 2012 90p